Stryker Rejuvenate & Stryker ABG II Hip Implant Recalls

 - Contact between metal ions and tissues and structures during an implant’s service life may result in an Adverse Local Tissue Reaction (ALTR), the inflammation of associated tissues experiencing immunological response (metallosis, necrosis, and/or pain).
 An ALTR may result in the need for revision surgery.

 - Excessive fretting debris.
 Fretting may lead to increased metal debris in the joint space (concentration of debris exceeds individual patient threshold) resulting in osteolysis [bone dissolution].
 Osteolysis may be asymptomatic and may result in the need for revision surgery.)

 After Health Canada recalled the Rejuvenate Modular Hip implant in May 2012, Stryker Orthopaedics voluntarily recalled its Rejuvenate Modular Hip System in July 2012.
 The recall included Stryker’s Rejuvenate Modular and Stryker’s ABG II modular-neck hip stems.

 The experienced defect product and product liability lawyers at Baker, Zimmerman, & Perez defend and seek justice for victims of defective medical products.
 If you have experienced complications after being implanted with a Stryker Rejuvenate or a Stryker ABG II modular-neck stems, you may be able to file a claim for medical bills, lost wages, and other damages.

-If you or a loved one has been implanted with a recalled Stryker Rejuvenate or a Stryker ABG II modular-neck stems and the product has failed, or if you are experiencing pain or swelling and would like to learn more about your legal rights, please contact us online or by calling (954) 509-1900 or toll free at (800) 886-LAWS.
+If you or a loved one has been implanted with a recalled Stryker Rejuvenate or a Stryker ABG II modular-neck stems and the product has failed, or if you are experiencing pain or swelling and would like to learn more about your legal rights, please contact us online or by calling (954) 509-1900.
 We offer free consultations and charge you only if we win your case.